Loading…

 Jean-Simon Lapointe

-Software Team Lead, Irystec
+Software Tech.
+Lead, Ubisoft

 Jean-Simon Lapointe is a Technical Lead in the Technology Group at Ubisoft Montreal since 2020.
 As a member of the content creation technologies transversal team, he worked on software that helps production teams integrate machine learning technologies inside their games.
 Additionally...
 Read More →